deven96/Simple_GAN/README.md

 ## Flow Chart

-Setting up a Generative Adversarial Network involves having a discriminator and a generator working in tandem with the ultimate goal being that the generator can come up with samples that are indistinguishable from valid samples by the discriminator.
+Setting up a Generative Adversarial Network involves having a discriminator and a generator working in tandem, with the ultimate goal being that the generator can come up with samples that are indistinguishable from valid samples by the discriminator.

 ![alt text](assets/flow.jpg "High level flowchart")